The Office of Academic Affairs advances our shared goal of excellence in teaching and scholarly research across campus.

 An experienced academic leader, Wiencek most recently served as provost and executive vice president at the University of Idaho.
 There, he developed and implemented a strategic plan and executed new improvements in communication to build trust between the faculty and administration for a stronger campus community.

 He previously served as interim provost and vice president of academic affairs at Virginia Commonwealth University.
 There he was the driving force behind many significant accomplishments, including resolving initiatives such as enrollment planning and fundraising; completing several searches for key roles; and establishing a Strategic Enrollment Council.

 Prior to that, Wiencek served as dean of the College of Engineering at the University of South Florida.
 He also served in a variety of positions at The University of Iowa including department chair, graduate director, graduate admissions chair, and professor of chemical and biomedical engineering.
 He began his career as an associate professor in the Department of Chemical and Biomedical Engineering at Rutgers University.

 Wiencek earned a Bachelor of Science in Chemical Engineering from the University of Cincinnati and a Master of Science and Doctor of Philosophy, both in Chemical Engineering, from Case Western Reserve University.
 As a researcher, he has focused on protein biophysics with applications to drug formulations.

 Dr. Joe Urgo

-Interim Executive Vice President/Provost
+Interim Senior Vice Provost